 Dedicated to enhancing quality of life for older adults, people with disabilities, their families and caregivers

 Dedicated to helping seniors resolve legal and long-term care problems

 Smiles for Seniors was Started

 by psychologists Dr. Barbara Wehmann and her husband, Dr. Edward Lentz.
 But this was not a professional mission—it was deeply personal.
-As Barb’s mother, Iola, slipped deeper into her seven-year battle with Alzheimer’s disease, there were periods she was a part-time and full-time resident at nursing homes.
+As Barb’s mother, Iola, slipped deeper into her seven-year battle with Alzheimer’s disease, there were brief respite periods when she was a resident at nursing homes.